 In early 2016, we replaced PBR with ABR.
 This approach considers the environmental, energy resource, and community conditions in a development area.
 The ABR approach involves people who live, work, and play in the area to help create “area-based” regulatory requirements for industry.

-Pilot Project and Our Findings
+ABR Pilots and Our Findings

 In 2016, we tested ABR in the Municipal District of Greenview in northwestern Alberta.
 This is an area of Alberta where a lot of energy development has occurred and is expected to continue, and where stakeholders in the area have expressed concern about water use by industry.